kmenezes/kmenezes.github.io/_pages/projects.md

 ![Tethered UAV](/assets/images/tether.jpg "Tethered UAV")

-*One of the final tests of my power-over-tether UAV*
+*One of the final tests of my power-over-tether UAV project (Summer 2016)*

 ### CubeSats